Trust Attorney in Concord

 Once we understand your priorities, we outline a recommended plan.
 That may include a revocable living trust, a will, powers of attorney, and healthcare documents, depending on your situation.
 We explain what each document is designed to do and how the pieces work together, so you can make informed choices.
 We are careful not to rush this stage, because we want you to feel confident about the structure of your plan.

 After we agree on the structure, our team prepares draft documents for your review.
 We walk through them with you, section by section, and welcome your questions.
-If you see something that does not match your wishes, we discuss options and make adjustments.
+If you see something that does not match your wishes, we will discuss options and make adjustments.
 Our focus on attention to detail helps reduce the chance of confusion later for your family or for those administering your plan.

 When the documents are ready, we coordinate the signing in a way that works for your schedule.
 We use modern technology where appropriate to make the process smoother and more convenient, while still following North Carolina law for valid signatures and notarization.
 During and after signing, we talk with you about practical next steps, such as updating beneficiary designations or retitling certain assets, so your trust can function as intended.